 This encouraged me to be an agent of change– one who can connect our community.

 My reason for running for OKC City Council: I have been given the opportunity to live this American Dream.
 I want to give back to my community and city which have given so much to my family and me.
-I am a survivor of the biggest devastations on our state, and witnessed how our community embraced each other to persevere through some of our toughest moments together.
+I am a survivor of one of the biggest devastations on our state, and witnessed how our community embraced each other to persevere through some of our toughest moments together.
 I want to be that beacon to reconnect our city through any challenges we may experience together, while continuing to protect and preserve our city’s valuable investments.
 I have been a witness to our Oklahoma Standard and truly believe that Oklahoma City is better as one and I want to be part of that connecting story of diversity and inclusion.

 If elected, as the first Asian city councilman, I want to set a precedent for our younger generation to step out of their comfort zone to be the difference and make the difference we want to see for our community.